exercism/v3/languages/csharp/reference/implementing-a-concept-exercise.md

 This document describes how to implement a concept exercise for the C# track.

-**Please please please read the following docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
+**Please please please read the docs before starting.** Posting PRs without reading these docs will be a lot more frustrating for you during the review cycle, and exhaust Exercism's maintainers' time.
+Before diving into the implementation, please read up on the following documents:

 - [The features of v3][docs-features-of-v3].
 - [Rationale for v3][docs-rationale-for-v3].